To date, Great Lakes states’ response to nutrient runoff problem has centered on delivery of incentives, technical assistance to farmers

 A separate analysis has found economic benefits for participating farmers as well: profits that were 6 percent higher compared to non-certified farmers, as well as better debt-to-asset and operating expense ratios.
 These benefits have been shown over three years of study.

 As of April, 1,197 farms totaling more than 845,000 acres had been certified and had added 2,414 conservation practices.
-Minnesota expects to have 1 million acres enrolled by the end of this year.
+Minnesota expects to have 1 million acres enrolled by the end of 2022.

 Ohio’s ‘incremental improvements’